okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/IdentityProviderApi.md

 # **RevokeCsrForIdentityProvider**
 > void RevokeCsrForIdentityProvider (string idpId, string csrId)

-Revoke Csr for Identity Provider
+Revoke a Certificate Signing Request

 Revoke a Certificate Signing Request and delete the key pair from the IdP